-If you’re nearing your due date (or have already passed it!) you may be wondering when labor will finally start.
+If you’re nearing your due date based on a pregnancy due date calculator, you may be wondering when labor will finally start.
 (You could check out these 10 signs your baby is coming video.)

 In this post, we’ll look at the signs of labor to help you sort out whether you are nearing your baby’s birth day, or whether you may still have some time to wait.

 These signs of labor may or may not signal impending labor.